Prometheus-X-association/dataspace-connector/docs/GETTING_STARTED.md

 Prometheus-X's idea is to have "n" amount of Prometheus-X Catalogue services, contract services or consent services.
 Any entity wanting to have the responsibility of managing a catalogue service can take the Prometheus-X catalogue code and run an instance of it allowing for a wider array of participation in data spaces.

 The `catalogUri` that should be specified is the one where the participant has onboarded itself in order for the data space connector to communicate with the catalogue that knows the participant.

-#### A note about federation

-Although federation of catalogues is not currently available, one of the aims of the connector is to use the Gaia-X Credential Events Service (CES) that is built to allow for catalogue federation

 ---